TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/bash/index.md/index.md

 ## How to Implement the Solution

-At any rate, let’s implement Hello World in Bash:
+At any rate, let's implement Hello World in Bash:

 ```bash
 echo Hello, World!